pgkt04/defender-control/README.md

 for a fact after looking at the imports - this program works by writing into relevant registries.

 The second method is to breakpoint each function with x64 debugger and take a look at the strings on runtime.

+I did eventually come up with a third method, and it was to let procmon do its thing while you debug the program - but ill leave that as an exercise for another day.

 ## disabling defender